Chymaster/Chess/README.md

 # Chess
 Chess program for EPQ
 The programme is aiming to develop a full functioning program which allows Player V Player and Player V AI
+# Type of board representation
+- The first edition was represented by a 8*8 array
+- The second edition was represented in piece list
 ## Features
 - Every piece in chess is assigned a variable name of it's name, for example, black side pawn 1 would be named as 'bp1' etc
 - The variable for each piece is a list contains 4 element, which are [piece name(string) , position on x axis(intiger) , position on y axis(intiger) , chess type (intiger)]